DeoGM2911/LeetCode/README.txt

-This is a repository contaaining my tries for LeetCode problems in python.
+This is a repository containing my tries for LeetCode problems in python OR java.
 There are some additional functions or notes which are solutions I found interesting online.

-The help.py is a solution to my friend's problem, so please ignore it.
+I don't comment too much in the Easy problem as the solution is often straight forward.
+If the algorithm is complex, I will have some comment.